 Vegan Marshmallows: You can find vegan marshmallows at most grocery stores.
 I like the Trader Joe’s brand and the Dandies brand.
 Dandies also make a peppermint marshmallow which makes a nice finish!

-Cocoa Powder and Coconut Sugar: These are not necessary, but if you like a little extra chocolate and sweetness add 1 tsp of cocoa powder, and 1 tbsp of coconut sugar.
+Cocoa Powder and Coconut Sugar: These are not necessary, but if you like a little extra chocolate and sweetness add 1 teaspoon of cocoa powder, and 1 tablespoon of coconut sugar.

 📖 Variations and Substitutions